focusphp/data/README.md

 - `fromRequest()` creates data from PSR-7 (server) requests
 - `fromResponse()` creates data from PSR-7 responses

-Be aware that `ServerRequestInterface` input will default to using `getParsedBody()` as the data source.
-To ignore the parsed body, call the factory this way:
+Be aware when calling `JsonData::fromRequest()` with a `ServerRequestInterface` object, the value of `getParsedBody()` will be used by default.
+To disable this behavior, use:

 ```php
 $data = JsonData::fromRequest($request, useParsedBody: false);